MarinaSchluter/Online-Sports-Bettings/README.md

   <img src="Images\soccer-9133_256.gif">
 </p>

  This is a project related to Online Sports Betting in Spain where the aim is to obtain a model that predicts the sports group that brings the most profit to a company given a sample data set.
+In this case, a 90 days dataset.

 ## **Table of Contents**